umairatl/cryptown-web/README.md

-# This repo and deployment only for front end side
+Deployment on vercel only consist of front end for this repo. backend is not deployed hence no data.

 # Getting Started with Create React App